rocky-d/rocky-d/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an undergraduate student participating in a collaborative software engineering program between NJIT and UO. 😃
+I'm an undergraduate student enrolled in a collaborative software engineering program between NJIT and UO. 😃